1st Denbighshire Rifle Volunteers: 2/4th (Denbighshire) Battalion

 The 2/4th (Denbighshire) Bn formed at Wrexham on 11 September 1914.
 It was assigned to 203rd (2nd North Wales) Brigade in 68th (2nd Welsh) Division, which began to assemble at Northampton in April 1915.
 It replaced the 53rd (W) Division at Bedford in July.
 Training was made difficult by the lack of arms and equipment, and the need to supply drafts to the 1st Line units.
 At first the men were issued with obsolete .256-in Japanese Ariska rifles for training.
 In July the battalions were reorganised and the Home Service-only men were transferred to Provisional units.
 By November the 2nd Line battalions were so weak that their establishment was reduced to 600 men.
 Late in 1915 the 68th (2nd W) Division's battalions handed over their Japanese rifles to the provisional battalions and were issued with some old Lee–Enfield rifles converted to charger loading.

 68th (2nd Welsh) Division was assigned to Home Defence duties and in November 1915 it joined First Army in Central Force.
 By September 1916 the division was in General Reserve for Central Force, and by May 1917 it had transferred to Northern Army (Home Forces).
 From April 1917 the 2/4th Bn was at Henham Park in Halesworth, Suffolk, for its summer station, and then moved to Great Yarmouth, where it was disbanded in March 1918.

 3/4th (Denbighshire) Battalion

 The 3/4th (Denbighshire) Bn formed at Wrexham on 25 March 1915.
-It was redesignated as 4th (Reserve) (Denbighshire) Bn, RWF, on 8 April 1916 and on 1 September 1916 it absorbed the 5th (Flintshire), 6th (Carnarvon & Anglesey) and 7th (Merionethshire & Montgomeryshire) (Reserve) Bns, RWF, in the Welsh Reserve Bde at Oswestry.
+It was redesignated as 4th (Reserve) (Denbighshire) Bn, RWF, on 8 April 1916 and on 1 September 1916 it absorbed the 5th (Flintshire), 6th (Carnarvon & Anglesey) and 7th (Merionethshire & Montgomeryshire) (Reserve) Bns, RWF, in the Welsh Reserve Brigade at Oswestry.
 In March 1918 it moved to Kinmel Camp, and then in July 1918 to Herne Bay where it remained until disbanded on 23 September 1919.